IndustryFusion/DigitalTwin/wiki/setup/setup.md

 - http://pgrest.local/
 - API documentation: [Docs](https://postgrest.org/en/stable/)

-The PGRest API uses the Postgres service connected to Scorpio Broker (acid cluster pods), and fetches the data from all columns of 'tsdb' database, 'entityhistory' table.
+The PGRest API uses the Postgres service connected to Scorpio Broker (acid cluster pods), and fetches the rows from all columns of 'tsdb' database, 'entityhistory' table with a timestamp.

 The sample query in PGRest looks like below.